 This case also involved the victim’s right to bring a criminal contempt enforcement action to enforce a Civil Protection Order (CPO).
 The decision follows the decisions in Taylor and Jackson below, outlawing private criminal contempt enforcement where a CPO has been violated.

 D.C.
 Court of Appeals-2012

-In this case, the trial court held sua sponte a "show cause" (or "contempt") hearing for violations of a Civil Protection Order (CPO) without appointing an independent prosecutor.
-DV LEAP submitted an amicus brief suggesting that the court's procedure in this case was problematic, but asking the Court of Appeals to ensure that future judges can still use such proceedings for simpler technical violations of CPO cases, such as failure to under drug testing or batterer’s counseling.
+In this case, the trial court held sua sponte a “show cause” (or “contempt”) hearing for violations of a Civil Protection Order (CPO) without appointing an independent prosecutor.
+DV LEAP submitted an amicus brief suggesting that the court’s procedure in this case was problematic, but asking the Court of Appeals to ensure that future judges can still use such proceedings for simpler technical violations of CPO cases, such as failure to under drug testing or batterer’s counseling.
 The DCCA agreed with appellant and reversed the court’s procedure while remanding for a new trial.